exceptionless/Website/content/news/2021/2021-04-02-how-to-monitor-events-in-swift.md

 We're going to handle all of the event processing and posting through a single class.
 You may want to refactor into multiple classes in a production project, but this will get the point across, I think.

 Let's create a new file.
-In file menu bar, click File, New, File, and be sure to choose a Swift file and not SwiftUI.
+In the file menu bar, click File, New, File, and be sure to choose a Swift file and not SwiftUI.
 Let's name the new file `Exceptionless.swift`.

 Inside that file, we're going to create our `Exceptionless` class.
 Add the following so your file looks like this: